aquasecurity/postee/README.md

 Some featues that are supported with this integration:

-1. Image rescans: when an image is rescanned, the integration will not open a ticket/send a message it the scan results are same as the previous scan results.
+1. Image rescans: When an image is rescanned, the integration will not open a ticket/send a message it the scan results are same as the previous scan results.
 If the scan results are different then a ticket/message with the diff between the results will be sent.

-2. Scan policy: you can create a policy that will create ticket / send message based on image scan criteria.
+2. Scan policy: You can create a policy that will create ticket / send message based on image scan criteria.
 The criteria can be based on the image name, registry name and scan results (e.g. only if there are high severity vulnerabilities).
 For more information see "Policy-Min-Vulnerability", "Policy-Registry", "Policy-Image-Name", "Policy-Only-Fix-Available", "Policy-Non-Compliant" tokens in the cfg.yaml file.

-3. Ingore policy: you can create a policy that ignores specific registries/images.
+3. Ingore policy: You can create a policy that ignores specific registries/images.
 For more information see "Ignore-Registry" and "Ignore-Image-Name" tokens in the cfg.yaml file.

+4. Aggregation policy: You can aggregate multiple scan results in a single ticket/message.
+This is useful if you would like to get a digest on daily/weekly basis.
+For more information see "Aggregate-Issues-Number" and "Aggregate-Issues-Timeout" tokens in the cfg.yaml file.

 # Quick Start #
 Follow these steps to set up JIRA integration: